San Francisco visits Loyola Marymount after Johnston’s 33-point game - WTOP News

 Los Angeles; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Loyola Marymount faces the San Francisco Dons after Will Johnston scored 33 points in Loyola Marymount’s 91-74 loss to the Gonzaga Bulldogs.
+BOTTOM LINE: Loyola Marymount hosts the San Francisco Dons after Will Johnston scored 33 points in Loyola Marymount’s 91-74 loss to the Gonzaga Bulldogs.

 The Lions are 7-7 on their home court.
-Loyola Marymount is sixth in the WCC scoring 72.7 points while shooting 44.5% from the field.
+Loyola Marymount ranks ninth in the WCC with 27.4 points per game in the paint led by Lars Thiemann averaging 4.4.

-The Dons are 9-2 in WCC play.
-San Francisco is sixth in the WCC with 34.7 rebounds per game led by Jonathan Mogbo averaging 10.5.
+The Dons are 9-2 against WCC opponents.
+San Francisco is second in the WCC with 16.0 assists per game led by Marcus Williams averaging 3.6.

 Loyola Marymount makes 44.5% of its shots from the field this season, which is 2.3 percentage points higher than San Francisco has allowed to its opponents (42.2%).
-San Francisco averages 8.2 made 3-pointers per game this season, 2.5 more made shots on average than the 5.7 per game Loyola Marymount gives up.
+San Francisco averages 7.1 more points per game (78.9) than Loyola Marymount allows (71.8).

-TOP PERFORMERS: Dominick Harris is scoring 14.0 points per game with 3.3 rebounds and 1.0 assist for the Lions.
-Johnston is averaging 13.2 points and 2.0 rebounds while shooting 45.0% over the last 10 games for Loyola Marymount.
+TOP PERFORMERS: Dominick Harris is averaging 14 points for the Lions.
+Johnston is averaging 13.2 points over the last 10 games for Loyola Marymount.

-Mogbo is shooting 67.1% and averaging 15.4 points for the Dons.
-Malik Thomas is averaging 13.6 points over the last 10 games for San Francisco.
+Jonathan Mogbo is averaging 15.4 points, 10.5 rebounds, 3.3 assists and 1.8 steals for the Dons.
+Ndewedo Newbury is averaging 2.0 made 3-pointers over the last 10 games for San Francisco.

 LAST 10 GAMES: Lions: 3-7, averaging 71.6 points, 32.7 rebounds, 11.1 assists, 2.6 steals and 1.8 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 75.2 points per game.